mwerezak/stackscript/README.md

 # Title Goes Here

-This is the reference interpreter for an unnamed stack-based scripting language.
+This an interpreter for an unnamed stack-based scripting language.

 The interpreter is implemented in Python and very much incomplete.
 The whole project is a personal experiment.

-See the bottom of `myscript/runtime.py` for example of usage.
+See the bottom of `stackscript/runtime.py` for example of usage.
+Or just run `python -m stackscript.runtime` from the repository root.

-Also included is a slightly modified implementation of PLY which I am using as the lexer.
+Also included is a slightly modified version of PLY which I am using as the lexer.
 I plan to replace it with a simple regex-based lexer, as I'm not really doing anything fancy.

 At the end of this readme is a WIP operator reference.